nikogura/nikogura.com/NikOguraResume.md

 ## Stitch Fix - San Francisco, CA
 2017 *Data Platform Engineer  Algorithms and Analytics Department*

-Here's where I made the Access and Identity system described above, and where I made the signed binary tool framework.
+Here's where I made the IAM system described above, and where I made the signed binary tool framework.
 It's where I learned AWS, Golang, and really started grokking the internals of the SSH protocol.

 This is where I worked out how to make self-updating tools.